Arizona driver's license battle heads to courtPosted: Updated:

-PHOENIX (AP) -- A federal judge is scheduled to hear arguments Friday in a lawsuit seeking to block Gov. Jan Brewer's order denying driver's licenses for immigrants who have gotten work permits under a new Obama administration policy.
+The lawsuit heard Friday is seeking to block Gov. Jan Brewer's order denying driver's licenses for young immigrants who are protected from deportation and have received work permits under the new policy.